 - Cryptocurrencies - Cryptocurrency CFDs give you access to digital coins like Bitcoin and Ethereum without owning the real coins.

 - Commodities - Commodities are physical products like crude oil and natural gas.
-When you own a crude oil CFD (or a gold contract for difference), it means that you benefit from the price movement of oil without owning it physically.
+When you own a crude oil CFD, it means that you benefit from the price movement of oil without owning it physically.

 - Forex - These are currency pairs like EUR/USD and GBP/USD.

 - ETFs - Exchange Traded Funds are financial assets that are created using multiple assets.
 For example, the Ark Innovation Fund tracks tens of high-growth companies.